 When you're eyeing AI stocks, you're essentially looking for companies that are set to grow, innovate, and stand strong in the face of market whirlwinds.

-Next, you should be looking at signs of innovation that show companies that are pouring resources into R&D to raise their AI game.
-You should also be paying attention to other markers, like revenue growth and debt levels.
+Next, you should look for signs of innovation that indicate companies are investing in R&D to elevate their AI capabilities.
+You should also monitor other metrics, such as revenue growth and debt levels.
+You can get this information from analyzing financial reports.

 Here are some of the ways just a few big tech companies are running with AI:

-Google: With projects from cloud AI to driverless cars with Waymo, and cutting-edge health tech, Google's AI projects are boosting everything from ads to cloud computing, fueling steady financial growth.
+Google: With projects ranging from cloud AI to Waymo's driverless cars to cutting-edge health tech, Google's AI initiatives are boosting everything from ads to cloud computing, fueling steady financial growth.

 Amazon: This major e-commerce company is using AI to streamline shopping and delivery, not to mention powering conversations with Alexa.
 This AI push is making its operations more efficient and expanding its territory in cloud computing and AI gadgets.